blasvicco/net/README.md

 * Test

 By default we will print in each epoch, the number of iteration needed for the Net to get trained and the total of fails in the test phase.
-At the end of the epoches iteration we will print the average of iteration and the average of percentual errors.
+At the end of the epochs iteration we will print the average of iteration and the average of percentual errors.
 In this way we will have a better approach of the Network configuration response.

 For the XOR problem we will have two inputs and one output.
 These values will be different depending of the activation function we chose for the Net.